Leverage Products – Definition and Examples

 • Geographical accessibility – Globally except USA

-A common tool to use is a CFD Calculator which can help you calculate your risk levels.
+A common tool is the CFD Calculator, which can help calculate risk levels before entering a position.

 Options